CodeCreatePlay360/PandaEditor/README.md

 ```

 - ### Globals
-   PandaEditor provides a utility class "Editor" to easily access various systems without the need to pass references around and this is also the recommended way to get access to various systems when programming in PandaEditor.
+   PandaEditor provides a utility class _Systems_ to easily access various systems without the need to pass references around and this is also the recommended way to get access to various systems when programming in PandaEditor.

    ```
-	from editor import Editor
+	from system import Systems

 	class TestClass(object):
 	    def __init__(self, *args, **kwargs):
 	        object.__init__(self)

-	        demon = Editor.demon
+	        demon = Systems.demon
-	        engine = Editor.engine
+	        engine = Systems.engine
-	        resource_manager = Editor.resource_manager
+	        resource_manager = Systems.resource_manager
-	        event_manager = Editor.event_manager
+	        event_manager = Systems.event_manager
    ```

 ### 🔹Event handling
 - ### Handling default events

-	To catch or listen to events sent from Panda3D or PandaEditor, set the event hook callback defined in engine class.
+	To catch or listen to events sent from Panda3D or PandaEditor, set the event hook callback method defined in engine class.

 	```
 	class DemonApp(Demon):